blockspacer/flextool/README.md

 See for details https://stackoverflow.com/a/44989219

-TODO: try to build with clang 10 https://stackoverflow.com/questions/40509986/valgrind-reporting-mismatched-free-delete-delete
+TODO: try to build with valgrind and clang 10 https://stackoverflow.com/questions/40509986/valgrind-reporting-mismatched-free-delete-delete

 TODO: valgrind may not support chromium base, FIXME.
 And remove GTEST_NO_SUITE